akasamq/akasa/docs/english/config.md

   mqtt:
     # The socket address to bind
     addr: 127.0.0.1:1883
+    # Allows the socket to bind to an in-use port to increase connection accept speed
+    reuse_port: false
     # (optional) proxy protocol mode, can be:
     #    null           : Disable proxy protocol
     #    Normal         : Client side non-TLS, server side non-TLS